LittleSeneca/AL2023-PostgreSQL-Upgrade/README.md

 3. Installing the new PostgreSQL 17 packages
 4. Performing the upgrade using pg_upgrade with proper safeguards

+The approach used is completely non-destructive and reversible, leveraging ephemeral EBS volumes and Docker Compose to create a safe migration path that can be rolled back if issues occur.

 ## Overview

 This role automates the PostgreSQL database upgrade process by: